amdigital-co-uk/docs-playbook/docs/Ways-of-Working/AMPFlow/AMPFlow-Terminology.md

 ## Minimum Viable Guardrails

 Minimum Viable Guardrails (or MVG's) is a term used to describe the foundational controls of the AMPFlow system.
-It's core functions is to provide a foundational framework that balances standardisation, adaptability and autonomy.

-The purpose of MVG's is to promote lean practices by enabling delivery teams to start with just the minimum
+It's purpose is to provide a foundational framework that balances standardisation, adaptability and autonomy by promoting lean practices that enable teams to start solving problems with just the minimum amount of information required